adambirds/horse-racing-tracker/README.md

-# Horse Tracker
+# Horse Racing Tracker

 ## Description

-This is a simple script that tracks when a horse or list of horses are running and provides a notification when they are running.
+This is a simple script that tracks when a horse or list of horses are running in either the UK or Ireland and provides a notification when they are running.
 The app uses the [Sporting Life](https://www.sportinglife.com/) website to get the information about the horses.

 The notifications will contain information such as: